Paul A. Atwell

 Universidad Carlos III - Madrid

-In my work I am passionate about joining methods and insights from across disciplines to answer thorny, but important questions about how state and party organizations interact with social institutions to shape individual thinking and behavior around political and economic decisions.
-My work on these topics has been published in the American Economic Review and the American Journal of Political Science.
+By joining methods and insights from across disciplines, I enjoy finding answers to thorny, but important questions about how state and party organizations interact with social institutions to shape individual thinking and behavior around political and economic decisions.
+My research has been published in the American Economic Review and the American Journal of Political Science.

-My broader interests include development policy, collective action dynamics, political geography, social network analysis, and more.
+My broader interests include electoral accountability, development policy, collective action dynamics, political geography, social network analysis, and more.